temken/DaMaSCUS/docs/source/usage.rst

 	$ mpirun -n N DaMaSCUS-Analyzer SimulationID

 in your terminal from the **/bin/** directory.
+Again *N* is the number of MPI processes.
 The analysis type is set inside the config file **/data/SimulationID.cfg** and can be adjusted after the simulation has finished.
 The terminal output of a successful analysis looks like

 .. code-block:: guess